Hi there! I’m looking for a bike that’s 26 inches tall and will fit someone who is about 5’5 or 5’6 tall. Any suggestions?

-The Giant Terraplane is a 29er-style full suspension mountain bike with an incredibly wide rolling capacity, up to 30″ tires, and long reach.
-It’s an excellent choice if you’re looking for something that can do it all in the backcountry, on paved trails, or on paved roads.
+The Giant Terraplane is a 29er-style full-suspension mountain bike with an incredibly wide rolling capacity, up to 30″ tires, and long reach.
+It’s an excellent choice if you’re looking for something that can do it all in the backcountry, on paved trails, or paved roads.

 The Trenta Kestrel 29er Mountain Bike is probably their most popular model here in Australia and it’s super easy to ride because it has a long wheelbase (which makes it very stable) as well as an aggressive geometry (which makes climbing off-road easier).

 If you are looking for something with less travel and more stability than the Terraplane, then look at the Pinarello F4i Classic 24″ – this 26″ mountain bike features 3″ travel front forks with 150mm of travel in the rear shock (this gives you great float over bad terrain), plus an ergonomic geometry which allows you to enjoy great control even when you’re climbing hills.

 And if you want something with less travel and more stability than the Kestrel though still with good handling characteristics then look at the Velo Orange F3i Ultimate XC – which has 4″ fork travel front forks but only 1″ rear shock.
 It gives you great control over technical terrain but doesn’t get you excited about climbing hills thanks to its long reach.
 Highly recommended!

 I’ve done a lot of research before buying a bike so that there won’t be any issues later on down the road when I want to upgrade or change bikes.
 A lot of people recommend buying new frames from your local dealer or them online so that they will know how your frame will fit them properly before purchasing one from another source, but I decided against this method (like many other people) because if they are

 The Most Recommended Size for an Adult 26-inch bike